Charlie Jarzombek

-Charles Jarzombek (September 30, 1942 – March 22, 1987) was an American racecar driver from Baiting Hollow, New York.
+Charles Vincent Jarzombek Sr. (September 30, 1942 – March 22, 1987) was an American racecar driver from Baiting Hollow, New York.

 Racing career

 He started racing in 1962 on the Long Island tracks of Islip Speedway, Riverhead Raceway and Freeport Stadium.
 Jarzombek won on Long Island and other tracks throughout the years.

 Jarzombek won 187 feature events at 16 different racetracks from Massachusetts to Florida in his career.
 Career race win highlights include winning the 1986 Icebreaker at Thompson International Speedway.
 He won the 1985 Stafford Speedway Modified Championship.
 He also raced on the NASCAR Whelen Modified Tour (then known as the NASCAR Winston Modified Series).
 Jarzombek drove modifieds at Waterford-New London and Plainville, as well as southern tracks including Wall Stadium, Martinsville, Trenton and New Smyrna.

 Death and memorials

 Jarzombek died from injuries sustained in a racing accident, when his throttle appeared to hang, at Martinsville Speedway during the March 22, 1987 event.